 As these research areas show, the application of 3DEM in cancer research is still under development.
 However, they also indicate that the technique holds great potential, as it has the resolution needed to image biological processes on a nanoscale level.
 Delmic, together with Thermo Fisher, Technolution and TU Delft, has developed a highly automated 3DEM system, known as FAST-EM.
 This multibeam electron microscope uses 64 electron beams, allowing for faster, parallel imaging of the sample, decreasing the time needed to image a large 3D sample.
 With a decreased dwell time per pixel (400ns), the sample faces less beam damage while retaining a high signal-to-noise ratio.
 Just like other 3DEM techniques, integration of our user-friendly FAST-EM system into a standard workflow will enable high resolution, large volume imaging for cancer research.

 Would you like to know how FAST-EM can help to improve your work?
-Join our upcoming launch demonstration to see what FAST-EM can do for you.
+Watch our recent launch demonstration to see what FAST-EM can do for you.